This article was updated on 1/13/2021.

-Costa Rica has reopened its borders to select regions, including many states in the USA!
+Costa Rica has reopened its borders.
+As of November 1st, 2020, all USA citizens may travel to Costa Rica.
 If you are traveling to Costa Rica in the future, we have a lot of helpful advice to share about Coronavirus.

-This Google query shows that Costa Rica only hit ~50,000 total cases and ~500 total deaths, which is great news.
-The bottom line is that Costa Rica is still one of the safest “destination” countries to travel, internationally, and its borders have been opened up to select international regions.
-For the USA, these regions are (source):
+This Google query shows Costa Rica’s COVID-19 total cases and deaths, which is far less than the USA and many other countries.
+The bottom line is that Costa Rica is still one of the safest “destination” countries to travel, internationally, and its borders will be fully open to USA citizens and visitors from many other countries (source).

 The team at Costa Rica Escapes produced this inspirational video letting travelers know that we welcome you back to this beautiful country now that Costa Rica has reopened its borders.

 - Costa Rica’s borders are now open to select international regions (source).
 Prior to September 2020, only Costa Ricans could enter the country, and they needed to be quarantined for 14 days (source).
 These restrictions have been partially lifted.

 - U.S. citizens, especially with underlying conditions, should not travel by cruise ship

 - Be aware that international jetliners are equipped with High-Efficiency Particulate Air (HEPA) filters, similar to those used in hospital operating rooms.

 - Spending time outdoors in a country like Costa Rica is considered safer than spending time indoors in crowded situations, especially in higher-risk countries.
 If you’re in Costa Rica, get outside!

 - Costa Rica suspends mass gatherings in face of coronavirus (source)